BEST TELESCOPES & GEAR FOR

 Astrophotography is one of the most popular aspects of modern astronomy.
 It is also one of the most time-consuming.
 Each photograph requires hours of data capture, and even more hours of data processing.
 However, with our expert help, you can hit the ground running with the right gear for the kind of astrophotography YOU want to do.

 There are three main items necessary for good astrophotography: 1) A good, solid motor-driven tracking mount (preferably German Equatorial, but not necessary), 2) a telescope, and 3) a camera.
-There are also a handful of astrophotography accessories that will make imaging easier, but are not necessarily “required.”
+There are also a handful of astrophotography accessories that will make imaging easier but are not necessarily “required.”

 Mounts we recommend for astrophotography:

-SkyWatcher Star Adventurer Astro Package
+Sky-Watcher Star Adventurer Astro Package

 (designed for beginner DSLR and camera lens astrophotography)

-- Celestron AVX Mount (best all-around beginner/intermediate mount)
+- Celestron AVX Mount (Beginner)

-- SkyWatcher EQ6-R Pro Mount (Intermediate use/medium loads)
+- Sky-Watcher EQ6-R Pro Mount (Intermediate use/medium loads)

-- Celestron CGX Mount (Intermediate use/medium to heavy loads)
+- iOptron CEM60 (Intermediate use/medium loads)

 - Astro-Physics Mach1GTO (Intermediate use/medium loads)